canyacoin/canwork-web-ui/README.md

 Setup

-Prior to running `yarn` ensure your node version is in a range supported by this project using something like NVM A `.nvmrc` file is included to make this easy if you already use NVM (just `cd` to this projects root folder _with admin privileges_ and run `nvm use` to activate the correct node version)
+Prior to running `yarn` ensure your node version is correct according to NVM.
+A `.nvmrc` file is included to make this easy if you already use NVM (just `cd` to this projects root folder _with admin privileges_ and run `nvm use` to activate the correct node version)
-Tested (working) node versions: `10.15.3 - 10.24.1`

-WINDOWS USERS: `.nvmrc` format file is not supported with windows NVM so you will have to manually include the version number like `nvm use 10.15.3` and if it says its not installed then first do this `nvm install 10.15.3`
+WINDOWS USERS: `.nvmrc` format file is not supported with windows NVM so you will have to manually include the version number like `nvm use 10.15.3` and if it says its not installed then first do this `nvm install xx.xx.x`

 ```
 yarn
-node patch.js   // Workaround for https://blog.lysender.com/2018/07/angular-6-cannot-resolve-crypto-fs-net-path-stream-when-building-angular/
-yarn link
 ```

 ### Credentials